HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 }
 ```
 Then we must create a file within the `src/main/resources/META-INF/services` directory.
-The file should be named `com.hcl.domino.keep.info.richtext.spi.RichtextProcessor.`
+The file should be named `com.hcl.domino.keep.info.richtext.spi.RichtextProcessor`.

-Edit this file ` com.hcl.domino.keep.info.richtext.spi.RichtextProcessor` and include all the richtext extensions you created, such as:
+Edit this file `com.hcl.domino.keep.info.richtext.spi.RichtextProcessor` and include all the richtext extensions you created, such as:

   ```
   com.example.AlwaysHelloRichtextProcessor